Touchstone Television: Fox Television Studios

-Fox Television Studios, Inc. was a television production subsidiary of 21st Century Fox's Fox Entertainment Group, as well as being the unofficial production arm of Fox and the secondary production arm of 20th Century Fox Television, itself a division of 20th Century Fox Film Corporation.

-Fox Television Studios (FTVS) was formed in 1997 alongside 20th Century Fox Television and 20th Television under executive David Grant.
+Fox Television Studios, Inc. was a television production subsidiary of Fox Entertainment Group, the flagship entertainment division of 21st Century Fox, the unofficial production arm of Fox and the secondary production arm of 20th Century Fox Television, which is itself the television arm of 20th Century Fox Film Corporation.
+Fox Television Studios (FTVS) was formed on August 1, 1997, alongside 20th Century Fox Television and 20th Television under executive David Grant.
 The studio was created to house smaller production units, starting with the Greenblatt-Janollari Studio (G-JS).
 Greenblatt-Janollari started producing shows in the 1998–1999 season with 3 comedy series for ABC and CBS.
 While funded by Fox, G-JS was presented as an "independent mini-studio".
 The studio also partnered with David Gerber and his Gerber Company venture to produce various telemovies and television series.
 With Fox Entertainment Group holding a 20% stake in New Regency Production's parent corporation, Fox Studios formed a joint venture, Regency Television, by 2000, managed by Gail Berman.
 Another production unit formed was Fox Television Studios Productions (FTSP) under Lisa Berger.
-Early output by the individual units, or "pods" were FTSP's Son of the Beach for FX, The Hughleys by G-JS and Regency had Malcolm in the Middle.
+Early output by the individual units, or "pods", were FTSP's Son of the Beach for FX, The Hughleys by G-JS and Regency had Malcolm in the Middle.

 The pod model evolved into five divisions: alternative, scripted, international, Fox World and Regency Television: